Traditionally Modern Food

 Notes

-1. If the dough becomes dry sprinkle little warm water.For the flour that I used, the extra 1/4 cup water was not needed
+1. If the dough becomes dry sprinkle little warm water.For the flour that I used, the extra 1/4 cup of water was not needed

 Tried this recipe?Mention @traditionallymodernfood or tag #traditionallymodernfood!